The museum is temporarily closed. Learn more.

 Artwork on view in the Commons regularly rotates, representing selections from our Youth Studio classes or Community Partnerships.

 There is flexible seating available for working individually or in small groups of up to 8 people.
-Phone/laptop charging ports are also located throughout the hall.
+Phone and laptop charging ports are also located throughout the hall.

 Artist and educator-designed activities can be found here, which explore ideas, themes, and materials found in the museum’s galleries.